MVTN: Multi-View Transformation Network for 3D Shape Recognition: Introduction

-Recent developments in multi-view methods show impressive performance, and in many instances, they achieve state-of-the-art in 3D classification and segmentation \cite{mvrotationnet,mvviewgcn,mvvirtualsceneseg,mvshapeseg,mvsceneseg}.
-These methods display attractive properties.
-Since they operate on 2D images, they can leverage all the advances in 2D deep learning.
-In practice, multi-view methods render several views of 3D objects and feed these views through a pre-trained 2D network.
-Leveraging a pre-trained network can compensate for the general scarcity of labeled 3D datasets.
-However, it remains unclear how multi-view methods should choose viewpoints for a specific downstream task.
-Current methods rely on heuristics like random sampling in scenes \cite{mvvirtualsceneseg} or predefined canonical viewpoints in oriented datasets \cite{mvviewgcn}.
-There is no evidence suggesting that such heuristics are optimal and lead to the best possible results.
-To address these shortcomings, we propose to learn optimal viewpoints by introducing a Multi-View Transformation Network (MTVN).
-By leveraging a differentiable renderer in the pipeline, MVTN is combined with a downstream task-specific network and jointly learned for the target task (3D shape classification) in an end-to-end fashion (refer to \figLabel{\ref{fig:pullingFigure}}).
-MVTN is inspired by the Spatial Transformer Network (STN) \cite{stn}, developed for the 2D image domain.
-Both MVTN and STN learn spatial transformations for the input without leveraging any extra supervision nor adjusting the optimization process.
+Recent developments in multi-view methods show impressive performance, and in many instances, achieve state-of-the-art results in 3D shape classification and segmentation \cite{mvrotationnet,mvviewgcn,mvvirtualsceneseg,mvshapeseg,mvsceneseg}.
+Multi-view approaches bridge the gap between 2D and 3D learning by solving a 3D task using 2D convolutional architectures.
+These methods render several views for a given 3D shape and leverage the rendered images to solve the end task.
+As a result, they build upon the recent advances in 2D grid-based deep learning and leverage larger image datasets for pre-training (\eg ImageNet~\cite{IMAGENET}) to compensate for the general scarcity of labeled 3D datasets.
+However, the manner of choosing the rendering view-points for such methods remains mostly unexplored.
+Current methods rely on heuristics like random sampling in scenes \cite{mvvirtualsceneseg} or predefined canonical view-points in oriented datasets \cite{mvviewgcn}.
+There is no evidence suggesting that such heuristics are empirically the best choice.
+To address this shortcoming, we propose to learn better view-points by introducing a Multi-View Transformation Network (MVTN).
+As shown in \figLabel{\ref{fig:pullingFigure}}, MVTN learns to regress view-points, renders those views with a differentiable renderer, and trains the downstream task-specific network in an end-to-end fashion, thus leading to the most suitable views for the task.
+MVTN is inspired by the Spatial Transformer Network (STN) \cite{stn}, which was developed for the 2D image domain.
+Both MVTN and STN learn spatial transformations for the input without leveraging any extra supervision nor adjusting the learning process.